-- Were originally lit by open fire and then candles.
+- Originally lit by an open fire and then candles.

-- Has a lantern room which is a glassed-in housing at the top of a lighthouse tower.
+- The lantern room is a glassed-in housing at the top of a lighthouse tower

-- Has a Watch Room or Service Room beneath the lantern room.
+- Beneath the lantern room is the Watch Room or Service Room

 - Development accelerated in the 17th century with Britain’s Trinity House constructing its first in 1609.

-- Earliest in North America was in St. Augustine, Florida.
+- In North America, St. Augustine, Florida built the first lighthouse.
 Printed on a 1791 map, it had been built by Menendez after his landing in 1586.

-- America’s next lighthouse was Boston Light on Little Brewster Island in 1716.
+- Boston Light built on little Brewster Island next in 1716.

 - The oldest existing lighthouse in the United States is the Sandy Hook Lighthouse in New Jersey.
 Built in 1764, this lighthouse is still in operation.

 - At the end of the 19th century, the United States had the most lighthouses of any nation.

 - The 9th Act of the first Congress created the US Bureau of Lighthouses in 1789, which placed lighthouses under federal control.